MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Demos/Demo1_1_PrepareMarketingenvironment.md

 - A computer or VM with a Dynamics 365 Marketing environment

 - 12 image files to be used in marketing content.
-These can be found in the AllFiles folder on GitHub or may be distributed directly by your MCT.
+These can be found in the AllFiles folder on GitHub under Labs/Content Images for Demo 1_1.

 	- agent-email-icon.png